EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/01_presentation_general.md

 # API

-* Tout endpoint contenant un `_` correspond à une API d'Elasticsearch
+* Any endpoint containing a `_` corresponds to an Elasticsearch API
     * _search
     * _explain
     * _analyze